svrosa/infrastructure-setup-lab/02-UsersPermissions.md

 sudo usermod -aG sudo <username>
 ```
 **Purpose:**
 Creates a new local user and grants sudo privileges by adding the user to the sudo group.
+**Security Insight:**
+Privilege escalation is controlled via group memberships.
+Users should not log in as root directly.

 ## Switching User Context
 ```bash